obyat/books-webapp/README.md

 ## About

-A <a href="https://www.hackdiversity.com/">Hack.Diversity</a>  mini-project that utilizations a MERN stack development environment to create a web application that allows coffee shop customers to loan and return books.
+A <a href="https://www.hackdiversity.com/">Hack.Diversity</a>  mini-project that utilizations a **MERN Stack development environment** to create a web application that allows coffee shop customers to loan and return books.

 **Requirements of the project** view <a href="https://github.com/obyat/books-webapp/blob/main/Hack.Diversity%20de.Hackathon%20-%20Mini%20Project%20(2021).pdf
 ">page 3</a> for more details.